AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Secret.md

 ## `Get Hybrid Client Secrets`

 Get all secrets for a Hybrid Client.
-            Total number of secrets in the Client set in the Total-Count header.
+Total number of secrets in the client set in the Total-Count header.

 ### Request